erinhwilson/mistborn/README.md

 # Mistborn: The Final Eyebrow
-Analysis of eyebrow interactions between characters in _Mistborn: The Final Empire_ by Brandon Sanderson.
+Analysis of eyebrow interactions between characters in _Mistborn_ by Brandon Sanderson.

 Article coming soon.